elifesciences/pattern-library/README.md

 - Create the public folder: `cd pattern-library && mkdir public`
 - Copy dependencies: `cp -r ./core/styleguide ./public/`

-## 2. Set up and run Grunt
+## 2. Set up and run Gulp

-- install required Grunt packages with `npm install`
+- install required npm packages with `npm install`
-- run `grunt --dev` to build the css & js files.
+- run `gulp` to build the css & js files.
+- then run `gulp watch` to watch for changes to files or do both in one fell swoop with `gulp && gulp watch` (the watch task on its own will not compile your assets until a file is changed).

 ## 3. Generate PatternLab